 Organizations aiming to align their efforts internally, as well as with sustainability indicators such as the Sustainable Development Goals and ESG criteria, need transparency and the vantage of the big picture.
 Teams need the ability to zoom in to specific innovation pipelines—extract insights, allocate resources, and plan timelines.

 Having the right tools to manage innovations, technologies, projects, and opportunities is vital to acting on your organization’s sustainability strategy in an increasingly uncertain and dynamic world.
 After all, what you can’t manage, you cannot change.

 Get started by exploring the ITONICS Sustainability Radar to identify the trends, technologies, and risks that are relevant to your organization, customers, and future development.
 Discover the opportunities for sustainable innovation that lie within future scenarios through the application of strategic foresight.

-The ITONICS Innovation Cloud allows you to build internal consensus and collaboration at all levels by connecting projects to an agile digital roadmap and therefore make better, informed decisions that support a more sustainable and prosperous future.
+The ITONICS Innovation OS allows you to build internal consensus and collaboration at all levels by connecting projects to an agile digital roadmap and therefore make better, informed decisions that support a more sustainable and prosperous future.